The Australian POTS Foundation

 The Scientific Committee

-Celine Gallagher
+Dr Celine Gallagher | Scientific Chair

-Professor Dennis Lau is a Cardiologist and Electrophysiologist who obtained his MBBS from The University of Melbourne.
-Dennis is recognised both nationally and internationally in the field of Heart Rhythm research. having co-authored more than 230 peer-reviewed publications (including international consensus papers) and book chapters.
-In addition to his focus on cardiacpacing, electrophysiology and ablation procedures, he is a leading specialist in Australia in the management of patients with dysautonomia and postural orthostatic tachycardia syndrome.
-His clinic in Adelaide currently runs the only national POTS patient registry and manages over 300 patients with this complex syndrome.
+In addition to his focus on cardiacpacing, electrophysiology and ablation procedures, he is a leading specialist in Australia in the management of patients with dysautonomia and POTS.
+His clinic in Adelaide currently runs the only national POTS patient registry and manages over 1000 patients with this complex syndrome.